angrybacon/doomsday-wiki/markdown/articles/2018/07/27/doomsday-after-the-probe-ban.md

 describe it.
 For other Storm decks, Probe was simply a powerful card, too good not to play.
 For Doomsday, it was integral to the function of the deck.
 Beyond providing information and a cantrip, it was critical in many piles.
-Without it, most piles cost at least 1 mana more, or generate 1 less Storm if, for example, you use an on-board Bauble to draw into your pile.
-This may not seem devastating to the casual reader, but the deck is mana-hungry and often generating exactly 10 Storm, so it's certainly more of a problem than it may appear at first glance.
+Without it, most piles cost at least 1 mana more, or generate 1 less _Storm_ if, for example, you use an on-board Bauble to draw into your pile.
+This may not seem devastating to the casual reader, but the deck is mana-hungry and often generating exactly 10 _Storm_, so it's certainly more of a problem than it may appear at first glance.

 After a brief period of mourning, myself and a handful of other Doomsday players